HAIKU AND

 Practice a lot

-Communicate with other poets.
+Communicate with other

 ADDITIONAL TIPS:

-· Haiku has been called "unfinished" poetry because each one requires the reader to finish it in his or her heart.
+"unfinished" poetry because each one requires the reader to finish it

-· Contemporary haiku poets may write poems that are just a short fragment with three or fewer words.
+poets may write poems that are just a short fragment with three or fewer words.

-· A Haiku doesn't always need to rhyme.
+A Haiku doesn't always

 Sample Love Haiku

-• Refreshing and cool,
+and cool,

 love is a sweet summer rain